ZachBray/simple-binary-encoding-wiki/Sbe-Tool-Guide.md

  * `sbe.validation.warnings.fatal`: Are warnings in parsing considered fatal?
 Defaults to false.
  * `sbe.validation.suppress.output`: Should the parser suppress output during validation?
 Defaults to false.
  * `sbe.generate.stubs`: Generate stubs or not.
 Defaults to true.
+ * `sbe.target.language`: Target language for code generation, defaults to Java (also supports CPP).
  * `sbe.generate.ir`: Generate IR or not.
 Defaults to false.
- * `sbe.target.language`: Target language for code generation, defaults to Java (also supports CPP).
  * `sbe.output.dir`: Target directory for output generation, defaults to current directory.
- * `sbe.target.namespace`: Namespace to be used for generated code.
-Equates package for Java.
-If not provided then the `package` attribute from the schema will be used.
+ * `sbe.java.generate.interfaces`: Generate interface hierarchy or not.
+Defaults to false.
  * `sbe.java.encoding.buffer.type`: Buffer type to be used for the encoder stubs.
 This type needs to mutate the underlying buffer.
  * `sbe.java.decoding.buffer.type`: Buffer type to be used for the decoder stubs.
 This type only reads the underlying buffer.
- * `sbe.java.generate.group-order.annotation`: Should the `GroupOrder` annotation be generated, defaults to false.
+ * `sbe.target.namespace`: Namespace to be used for generated code.
+Equates package for Java.
+If not provided then the `package` attribute from the schema will be used.
  * `sbe.cpp.namespaces.collapse`: Boolean to turn on or off collapsing of nested namespaces in generated C++ stubs.
 Defaults to false.
+ * `sbe.java.generate.group-order.annotation`: Should the `GroupOrder` annotation be generated, defaults to false.
  * `sbe.keyword.append.token`: String to append to schema tokens that collide with reserved words in the target language.

 The SBE tool can be used with Maven